Skip to content

 -resize 1920 0Max width 1920 px, height scales

--losslessLarger files; use only for UI with flat colors
+-losslessLarger; use only for flat UI

-Resize in Preview first
+Method 3: Resize in Preview first

-1. Open in Preview.
+1. Open the PNG in Preview.

 Resize before lossy conversion.
 Re-running cwebp at lower quality on an oversized source wastes visual budget on pixels nobody sees.